baguette/tmk/doc/refman.md

 * `INPUTS`: The full list of target dependencies.
 * `OODATE`: The list of dependencies that have been deemed out of date by TMk.

-After a rule has been defined for a target, any subsequent rules defined for that same target will silently overwrite the previous rule.
+After a rule has been defined for a target, any subsequent rules defined for that same target will add their dependencies to the existing rule(s).
+It is an error to provide more than one recipe for a target.

 Recipes are scoped the same way `proc` bodies are.
 That means global variables need to be declared with the `global` command before they can be referenced, just as with `proc`.

+### rule!

+**`rule! `** *`target-list dependency-list ?recipe?`*

+Works exactly like `rule`, but targets defined with `rule!` are always considered out of date.
+This is useful for certain traditional targets like `clean` and `install` that always need to be constructed.

 ### sub